Introduction To Real Estate Data Analytics

 • Foot traffic analytics for specific venues: Zooming in on the stores currently located at the center – which ones get the most foot traffic, and which ones get the least?
 Which ones are on an upward trajectory, and which are declining?

 • Demographic insights: What is the center’s True Trade Area – meaning the specific areas from which it attracts the majority of its customer base?
-And what are the shopping preferences, the median household income (HHI) and the age distribution of the people that live there?
+And what are the shopping preferences, the median household income (HHI) and the age distribution of the census block groups (CBGs) that comprise it?

 • Cross-shopping data: What other kinds of stores do customers of the center’s leading shops tend to frequent?
 Are there any out-of-the-way venues that are particularly popular among the center’s clientele?